yandex-ui/stylobate-islands-starter/README.md

 make
 ```

-And you'll get your `style.css` and `style.ie.css` automatically, so all you'll need to do then is to include them into your html:
+And you'll get your `style.css` and `style.ie.css` automatically, so all you'll need to do then is to include them into your html (example minimal `index.html` is provided):

 ``` HTML
 <meta http-equiv="X-UA-Compatible" content="IE=EmulateIE7,IE=edge"/><!--[if gt IE 7]><!-->